McCaffertyp/GPUScrapeBot/README.md

 Personal GPU Scraper I'm working on which will also have purchasing abilities most likely near future

 ## How-To
-1. Download the zip file from release
+1. Download the zip files from release
 2. Copy GPUScraper into the file you want
+3. Unzip the driver executables
+   - Or just the one you need
+4. Place into GPUScraper/mccaffertyp/driver_executables
-3. Open a terminal in the folder (or cd into folder)
+5. Open a terminal in the folder (or cd into folder)
-4. Run with `python run_scraper.py`
+6. Run with `python run_scraper.py`
-5. Follow on-screen prompts
+7. Follow on-screen prompts

 Note: Packages should be downloaded with script, but may fail.
 In such case, either run again or manually install selenium and pynput for Python3